The PostgreSQL Editor For pgvector

 Quickly visualize vectors from your Postgres tables

-Just input a connection string and dbSurface can project millions of rows in ~10-15 minutes.
+Just input a connection string and dbSurface can project 1 million of rows in ~10 minutes.

 - No data preprocessing or data upload scripts necessary

-- Color projected data by columns (with continuous filtering for numeric columns)
+- Color table by columns (with continuous filtering for numeric columns)

 Securely query across projections from your machine directly to your database